ossf/census/README.md

 - fork the repository and try different metrics and heuristics.
 Send us pull requests for the ones that you find experimentally make the most sense.
 - fork the repository and try different data sources.
-- review the data in projects_to_examin.csv and send corrections and elaborations.
+- review the data in projects_to_examine.csv and send corrections and elaborations.
 - suggest more projects to consider in the future.
-- send in pointers to additional relevant literature in the field.
+- open an issue to mention additional relevant literature in the field.

+# Background

+This work was sponsored by the Linux Foundation's Core Infrastructure Initiative